Quick chicken ramen inspired by “Magic Ramen”

 - 2 green onions/scallions, finely chopped

 Heat the chicken stock and add dashi powder, soy sauce, sake or mirin if you happen to have it for some extra umami and let simmer for a few minutes, then taste.
-Adjust with some salt if necessary (depending on whether the chicken stock is already salted or not).
+Adjust with some salt or more soy sauce if necessary (depending on whether the chicken stock is already salted or not).

 Place the instant ramen noodles in a bowl.
 Pour the chicken soup stock over the noodles to cover the noodles completely, then cover with a lid or a plate to let it steam for 3 minutes.
-Fluff the noodles with a fork, then place the garnishes over the top (see notes below for ideas on what else you could add here) and ladle over a bit more soup stock to warm them slightly.
+Fluff the noodles with a fork, then place the garnishes over the top and ladle over a bit more soup stock to warm them slightly.

 To make a quick chicken stock: